WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 by PSTN termination and origination providers who do not utilize cloud platforms

 REQ10: The solution shall require authentication and encryption, with no opportunity to disable them.
 Furthermore, it will require secure callerID, with no provision for insecure callerID

 REQ11: The solution shall provide low latency for media

-REQ12: The solution shall support only audio, but be extensible to video or other media in the future
+REQ12: The solution shall support audio and video

 REQ13: The solution must support secure caller ID out of the gate and not inherit any of the insecure techniques used with SIP

-REQ14: The solution shall include mandatory-to-implement provisioning operations
+REQ14: The solution shall include mandatory-to-implement provisioning operations for cases where there is a customer-provider relationship

-# Design Approaches
+# Design Approaches (#design)

 To meet the requirements stated above, RIPP makes several fundamental changes compared to SIP.
 These changes, and their motivations, are